ydn3229/DCFCL/README.md

 # FedCIL

- Implementation of *Dynamic Cooperation in  Federated Continual Learning*
+ Implementation of *Decentralized Dynamic Cooperation of Personalized Models for Federated Continual Learning*